ocrmypdf/OCRmyPDF/docs/docker.md

 Or in the wonderful [fish shell](https://fishshell.com/):

 :::{code} fish
-alias docker_ocrmypdf 'docker run --rm jbarlow83/ocrmypdf-alpine'
+alias docker_ocrmypdf 'docker run --rm -i jbarlow83/ocrmypdf-alpine' funcsave docker_ocrmypdf
-funcsave docker_ocrmypdf
 :::

-Alternately, you could mount the local current working directory as a Docker volume:
+{#docker-volumes}
+### Bind-mounted volumes

+If you would rather mount a directory and pass file paths, you need to consider which user owns the files OCRmyPDF writes back into that directory.
+The image's default working directory is `/data`, so mounting your files there lets you pass plain relative paths without an explicit `--workdir`.
+Because the container runs as the non-root `app` user, the right invocation otherwise depends on your container runtime.

+**Rootless Docker (the assumed default).** Your own account runs the daemon, so the container's `root` maps back to *your* unprivileged host user, while every other container uid -- including the image's default `app`/1000 -- maps to a *subordinate* uid.
+A directory you own on the host therefore appears owned by `root` inside the container, so the default `app` user usually **cannot write to it at all**.
+Run the job as container-`root`, which under rootless Docker is still your ordinary host user, so the write succeeds and the output is owned by you:

 :::{code} bash
-alias docker_ocrmypdf='docker run --rm  -i --user "$(id -u):$(id -g)" --workdir /data -v "$PWD:/data" jbarlow83/ocrmypdf-alpine' docker_ocrmypdf /data/input.pdf /data/output.pdf
+alias docker_ocrmypdf='docker run --rm -i --user 0:0 -v "$PWD:/data" jbarlow83/ocrmypdf-alpine'
+docker_ocrmypdf input.pdf output.pdf
 :::

-## Podman

-Especially if you use [Podman](https://podman.io/) (or use Docker in rootless mode), you may need to add `--userns keep-id` there, otherwise you may get access errors, because the user ID is otherwise not mapped to the same UID as on the host:
+**Podman.** Podman provides `--userns keep-id`, which maps your host uid straight through into the container.
+Combined with `--user`, you run as your own uid and own the output directly, otherwise you may get access errors because the user ID is not mapped to the same UID as on the host:

 :::{code} bash
-alias podman_ocrmypdf='podman run --rm -i --user "$(id -u):$(id -g)" --userns keep-id --workdir /data -v "$PWD:/data" jbarlow83/ocrmypdf-alpine' podman_ocrmypdf /data/input.pdf /data/output.pdf
+alias podman_ocrmypdf='podman run --rm -i --user "$(id -u):$(id -g)" --userns keep-id -v "$PWD:/data" jbarlow83/ocrmypdf-alpine' podman_ocrmypdf input.pdf output.pdf
 :::

 If you have SELinux enabled, you may additionally need to add the `:Z` [suffix to